Techie5879/moviepp/README.md

 Then, the next step was training the model, and there was trouble here too.
 Although the RMSE error was very respectable, the recommendations didnt look that relevant - there was obscure noise in the data.
 I used a very primitive method and removed some of the noise by leaving out some obscure movies and their ratings while training.
 This can probably be improved further to reduce the noise more efficiently.
 This resulted in very relevant recommendations, so I was satisfied.

 Next was the frontend.
-Even though I had some based HTML, CSS, Javascript knowledge, I wasn't didn't really have any experience.
+Even though I had some basic HTML, CSS, Javascript knowledge, I didn't really have any experience.
 So I decided to learn ReactJS instead of just using HTML Templates with Jinja syntax.
 I learned how to create multi-page React Websites, conditional routing, use of hooks, states, and requesting and handling data.
 I also implemented an autocomplete feature in the form.

 Deployment of this app to a hosting service is a bit of a difficulty as of now, as the model file generated was of 300+ MB.
 Hosting such a large model online to get predictions along with a Flask server is quite a problem.
 The project has been deployed by making the model smaller by training it on the movielens-small-latest dataset.